Profiles

 Certified HRDC Trainer.

-Anita Devasahayam has enjoyed the best of both worlds as a journalist and editor for 12 years, and media relations practitioner for the last eight years.
+Anita Devasahayam has enjoyed the best of both worlds as a journalist and editor for 12 years and a media relations practitioner for also 12 years.

 As a journalist, Anita has worked for The New Straits Times, Berita Harian, The Star and the New Zealand Herald and contributed to various trade weeklies, print magazines and online publications including Knight Ridder financial news, Asia Computer Weekly, CNET Asia, ZDNET Asia, Newsbytes, Intelligent Enterprise Asia, C:Level, Nikkei Electronics and Reader’s Digest Asia.